Intercollegiate Civil Disagreement Partnership Fellowships

 • Strong applicants will have a demonstrable interest in learning how to lead productive and enriching conversations across a diversity of opinions and experiences.

-• Part- or full-time enrollment as an undergraduate during the 2022-2023 academic year at one of the five sponsoring institutions is required (with eligibility determined by each institution’s enrollment/funding policies).
+• Part- or full-time enrollment as an undergraduate during the 2025-2026 academic year at one of the six sponsoring institutions is required (with eligibility determined by each institution’s enrollment/funding policies).

 How to Apply